You typically want to stay away from fruits on ketogenic diets. Find out if cranberries are an exception to this guideline.

 The low-carb fruits below do not offer the same bitter taste but they do offer similar nutrients and amounts of fiber.

 - Blackberries: 4.9 grams of net carbs

 - Watermelon: 7.1 grams of net carbs

 - Cantaloupe: 7.9 grams of net carbs

-What is your goal with keto?
+What is your goal with cranberries and keto?

 By now it should be clear that cranberries can often get you out of ketosis due to their somewhat higher carb content.

 What your goal is with cranberries and keto diets will influence how much of an issue this is.